LEADERSHIP IN AMERICA’S MOST CONSEQUENTIAL MARITIME DISASTERS

 Navigating the Unique World of Maritime & Admiralty Law

-Maritime law, also known as admiralty law, is a distinct body of law governing activities on the high seas and navigable waters.
-Unlike land-based personal injury cases, maritime incidents are often governed by complex federal statutes like the Jones Act, LHWCA, and others.
+Maritime law, also known as admiralty law, is a body of federal law governing injuries, accidents, and commerce on navigable waters, including the Gulf of Mexico.
+Unlike land-based personal injury cases, maritime incidents are often governed by complex federal statutes like the Merchant Marine Act of 1920 (Jones Act), LHWCA, and others.
 For individuals working in and around the demanding environments of the Gulf Coast – from the bustling ports of New Orleans to the vast offshore oil fields of Louisiana – understanding these laws is crucial.

 Leaders in America’s Most Consequential Maritime Disasters